 Territory: Worldwide, concerts only

-During the recording of his first feature film, he met a rare violinist, Dominique « Solrey » Lemonnier, starting an exceptional artistic exchange.
-She became his favorite soloist, concertmaster, artistic director and wife.
-With her special sense of interpretation and her creative spirit, she has inspired Desplat’s compositions, influencing his music at its core.
-Together they have created a new way of using for the strings in film music.
+During the recording of his first feature film, Alexandre Desplat met the violinist Dominique « Solrey » Lemonnier, starting an exceptional artistic exchange.
+She became his favourite soloist, artistic director and wife.
+She has influenced Alexandre Desplat’s composition profoundly, creating a new way of using strings in film music.

 Two times Academy Award winner for his soundtrack to Guillermo del Toro’s Shape of Water and to Wes Anderson’s The Grand Budapest Hotel, nine times Academy Awards nominee, Alexandre Desplat has already won two Golden Globes, two Grammy Awards, three Baftas, three Cesars and numerous other distinctions.
 He has become one of the most brilliant composers of his generation.